AmirhosseinSafari/project-1-cs50/wiki/entries/Django.md

 # Django

-Django is a web framework written using [Python](/wiki/Python) that allows for the design of web applications that generate [HTML](/wiki/HTML) dynamically.
+Django is a web framework written using [Python](/wiki/Python) that allows for the design of web applications that generate [HTML](/wiki/HTML) dynamically. this is for editing